sharoncornelius/idpf-specification/idpf_specification.md

 At Initialization time, the SW sets up a mailbox queue pair by programming the mailbox queues registers such as Base Address, Length, Head and Tail pointers.
 Once these are programmed, the driver must enable the Mailbox queue as part of the length (xF_AxQLEN) registers.

-As part of this spec the device and the driver use Descriptor writeback (similar to the in-order, single-queue model described above) for mailbox queue completion.
+As part of this spec the device and the driver use Descriptor writeback (similar to the in-order single-queue model described above) for mailbox queue completion.

 The first message that is posted on the mailbox queue using virtchannel commands is VIRTCHNL_OP_GET_VERSION ().